Filmmaker Cranstan Cumberbatch and the panel fielded questions from the audience after the Dec. 9 screening of “Art in the City” at the Palladium

 Even though “Art in the City” was not a chronicle of Busby’s life, both he and the film’s protagonist were able to slay their demons through creative works of art.
 His photographs can be seen at the Straz Center and along the Tampa Riverwalk.

-Smet recounted the startling statistic that 76 percent of all military veterans regardless of branch of service, gender, ethnicity or whether they saw combat or not feel disconnected with their civilian life.
+Smet recounted the startling statistic that 76 percent of all military veterans regardless of branch of service, gender, ethnicity or whether they saw combat or not feel disconnected from their civilian life.
 He praised the VACTB for helping many veterans transition back and become productive citizens.

 Milton brought out the film’s difficult audio levels and how many might find it challenging to listen to at first.